TheRenegadeCoder/sample-programs/docs/projects/fractions/_posts/2019-10-10-c-plus-plus.md

 negative then we negate top and bottom before assigning them.
 We also have to implement getters for this Class and a method for unary operator `-`.
 We also have to implement friend functions(one can use normal method) for binary operators like +, -, >=, == etc.
+We also have to implement a function to covert string in Fraction type.
+Now in main function we are taking input from shell as arguments
+Usage: `./fractions "2/3" + "8/9"` In general `./fractions "op1" "operator" "op2"`